-At the global scale (\Box), the role played by the change in wetland extent in the emission anomaly in SDGVM is smaller than in ORCHIDEE-V0 for both the warm and cold

-D-O periods (the symbols are closer to the 1 : 1 line in SDGVM than in ORCHIDEE).
-The contribution of the changes in wetland extent is small in the two models over the boreal region (\diamond) and cannot explain the difference of behavior between SDGVM and ORCHIDEE-V0 at global scale: indeed, for each model and in the extra-tropical regions,

-5 VAR and FIXED are close.
+At the global scale (symbol $\Box$ in Fig. 8), the role played by the change in wetland extent in the emission anomaly in SDGVM is smaller than in ORCHIDEE-V0 for both the warm and cold D-O periods (the symbols are closer to the 1:1 line in SDGVM than in ORCHIDEE).
+The contribution of the changes in wetland extent is small in the two models over the boreal region ( $\diamond$ ) and cannot explain the difference of behaviour between SDGVM and ORCHIDEE-V0 at global scale: indeed, for each model and in the extra-tropical regions, VAR and FIXED are close.
 Thus, much of the difference between the two models at global scale is driven by differences in the tropical regions.

-In the tropics (Δ), during HS (blue symbols), accounting for the wetland extent variability leads to reduce the CH4 emissions anomaly from -7.1 ± 3.3 (FIXED) to -0.9 ± 4.4 Tg yr-1 (VAR) in ORCHIDEE-V0 and to change the emissions from -2.2 ± 3.4 (FIXED) to -2.08 ± 3.4 Tg yr-1 (VAR) in SDGVM.
-In ORCHIDEE-V0, the HS climate
+In the tropics ( $\triangle$ ), during HS (blue symbols), accounting for the wetland extent variability leads to a reduction of the CH4 emission anomaly from $-7.1 \pm 3.3$ (FIXED) to $-0.9 \pm 4.4 \text{ Tg yr}^{-1}$ (VAR) in ORCHIDEE-V0 and to a change in the emissions from $-2.2 \pm 3.4$ (FIXED) to $-2.08 \pm 3.4 \,\mathrm{Tg}\,\mathrm{yr}^{-1}$ (VAR) in SDGVM.

-- 10 (FIXED) to $-2.08 \pm 3.4 \text{ Tg yr}^{-1}$ (VAR) in SDGVM.
 In ORCHIDEE-V0, the HS climate change (in comparison to LGM) leads to both increased emitting areas and decreased flux densities at the same time, with opposite effect on the total CH4 flux entering the atmosphere.
-The tropical band can be divided into two sub-regions: the 0-30°N and the 30°S-0 latitudes bands.
-In each model, these two sub-regions have a very - different behaviour regarding the CH4 emissions anomalies during HS: the southern (respectively northern) tropical band is characterized by an increase (respectively a decrease) of the CH4 emissions.
-This is related to a southward shift in the ITCZ simulated by FAMOUS in response to the AMOC perturbation (see Hopcroft et al., 2011, for more details).
-SDGVM and ORCHIDEE mainly differ in terms of (i) the intensity - of the emissions anomaly in each sub-region and (ii) the contribution of the wetland extent in the emissions anomaly of the southern tropical band.
-Indeed, in ORCHIDEE-V0, the HS emission anomalies reach -11.6 ± 1.8 and $+10.3 \pm 3.8$ Tg yr-1 for respectively the northern (∇) and southern tropics (\triangleleft) while they are only about of -6.3 ± 2.4 and $+3.1 \pm 3.0$ Tg yr-1 in SDGVM.
-In the southern tropics, the wetland extent explains - around 90 % of the increase in emissions in ORCHIDEE-V0 and only 35 % for SDGVM.
+The tropical band can be divided into two sub-regions: the 0-30° N and the 30° S-0 latitudes bands.
+In each model, these two sub-regions have a very different behaviour regarding the CH4 emission anomalies during HS: the southern tropical band is characterized by an increase of the CH4 emissions, while the northern band sees a decrease.
+This is related to a southward shift in the ITCZ simulated by FAMOUS in response to the AMOC perturbation (see Hopcroft et al., 2011 for more details).
+SDGVM and ORCHIDEE mainly differ in terms of (i) the intensity of the emission anomaly in each sub-region and (ii) the contribution of the wetland extent in the emission anomaly of the southern tropical band.
+Indeed, in ORCHIDEE-V0, the HS emission anomalies reach $-11.6 \pm 1.8$ and $+10.3 \pm 3.8$ Tg yr-1 for respectively the northern $(\nabla)$ and southern tropics $(\triangleleft)$ while they are only about of $-6.3 \pm 2.4$ and $+3.1 \pm 3.0 \text{ Tg yr}^{-1}$ in SDGVM.
+In the southern tropics, the wetland extent explains around 90% of the increase in emissions in ORCHIDEE-V0 and only 35% for SDGVM.
 These two characteristics show that, while the same HS anomaly is obtained in the two models for the entire tropical band due to a compensating effect, the underlying processes are different.

-Besides, Fig. 8 also demonstrate that the emissions anomaly in the northern tropics (∇) in ORCHIDEE-V0 is mainly due to the substrate sensitivity to change in precipitation once the wetland extent variability is removed (see the difference of the FIXED values between ORCHIDEE-V0 and ORCHIDEE-V2).
-Regarding the CH4 flux densi-
+Moreover, Fig. 8 also demonstrates that the HS CH4 flux density anomaly in the northern tropics (blue $\nabla$ ) in ORCHIDEE-V0 is mainly due to the substrate sensitivity to change in precipitation (see the difference of the FIXED values between ORCHIDEE-V0 and ORCHIDEE-V2).
+In fact, the decrease in precipitation occurring in the northern tropics during HS leads to a decrease in the ORCHIDEE-simulated NPP leading to a drop of the methanogenesis substrate supply.
+Besides, note that accounting for the dynamic in vegetation in SDGVM during the D-O run has a small impact on the change in productivity and could not explain differences between the two models.